exograd/erl-cmdline/doc/handbook.md

   processing of command line arguments after options and before arguments and commands.
 This can be used for option which interrupt the normal flow of the program, e.g. `--version` which usually prints a version string and exits.
+- `print_usage_on_error`: print the usage text after the error message when parsing fails.